Juneteenth at Green-Wood

 - Tickets: There are no paper or e-tickets, and registrants do not have to check in.
 Registration is helpful to give us an idea of participant numbers so that we may have enough materials on hand.

-- Where To Go: This program begins at the meadow near the Main Entrance at Fifth Avenue and 25th Street (500 25th Street).
+- Where To Go: This program begins at The Green-House at Green-Wood (500 25th Street, Brooklyn, NY 11232), near the Main Entrance on Fifth Avenue and 25th Street.

 - Inclement Weather Policy: We monitor weather conditions throughout the day for the best chance of proceeding with the tour, and will not make a final decision until 8am on the day of the event.
 Cancellations will be announced via Eventbrite email blasts, so check your email and spam folders.